cph/ember-help-widget/README.md

 * `@chatTags` - An array of tags to assign to chat conversations in Zendesk
 * `@currentUserName` - The name of the current user.
 This is primarily used to auto-populate the info into chat sessions.
 * `@currentUserEmail` - The email of the current user.
 As above, this is primarily for auto-populating into chat sessions.
+* `@keyboardShortcuts` - Optional.
+An array of objects representing keyboard shortcuts for the current view.
+Each shortcut object should have an `action`, which describes the action the shortcut will take, as well as a `combos` array, each of which is itself an array of string representing the keys comprising the keyboard shortcut's chord. `combos` is an array, as you could have multiple chords that invoke the same action.

 The addon leverages `ember-intl` for internationalization of all strings, which can be overridden by translations for the consuming app.
 Of particular note are a